 Gardeners in cold climates never know what to expect during the winter.
 We may have snow, we may have unusually warm conditions, too much precipitation or not enough.
 Chances are good we'll have a mixed bag of weather and while we huddle indoors by the fire, our plants have to take it on the chin.
 Even if you strictly adhere to buying only plants that are hardy in your zone, there's no guarantee nature will stick to the agreement.
 So it helps to have some tricks in your bag to protect your special plants and those that are marginally hardy.

 Some garden plants are perfectly happy to be brought indoors and grown as houseplants.
 They can handle the drier winter conditions and most even enjoy the cooler temperatures.
 You may have to test out the best spot for sun exposure since winter sunlight isn't very intense.
-But bringing in a coleus or fuchsia is a nice reminder of the garden that was and the one that will be.
+But bringing in coleus or fuchsia is a nice reminder of the garden that was and the one that will be.

 One of the biggest winter headaches is what to do with potted containers.
-Plants that are at least 2 zones hardier than your growing zone should be able to survive the winter outdoors in containers.
+Plants that are at least two zones hardier than your growing zone should be able to survive the winter outdoors in containers.
 You may need to provide some extra insulation and be certain your container is made from a frost tolerant material.
 Read on for some suggestions for good insulation.